nordeck/matrix-neoboard/README.md

 You need to install Node.js (`>= 20.0.0`, prefer using an LTS version) and run `yarn` to work on this package.
-The minimal Element version to use this widget is `1.11.8`.
+The minimal Element version to use this widget is `1.11.46`.
+If you are using `MatrixRTC`, it is recommended to use Synapse with the minimal version `1.127.0` that has delayed events support.

 ### Dependencies